Search

 in order to protect the lawfulness of the Controller’s processing as described in these purposes;

-the existence of specific legal or contractual obligations and obligations that the processing and related storage is necessary for a specific period of time.
+the existence of specific legal or contractual obligations and commitments that make processing and related storage necessary for a specific period of time.

 Sharing of personal data